Package nom.tam.fits

 public final long getLong(int row, int col) throws FitsException, ClassCastException, IllegalStateException

 Returns a 64-bit integer value, if possible, of a scalar table entry.
 Boolean columns will return 1 if true or 0 if false, or throw a NullPointerException if undefined.
-See getNumber(int, int) for more information on the conversion process.
+See getNumber(int, int) for more information on the conversion process of the stored data element.

 Parameters: